A Hardy field extension of Szemeredi's Theorem: Polynomial structure for Hardy sequences

 Then for every $r\in \N$, and every large enough $m\in\N$, there exist polynomials $p_{r,m}(n)$ of degree at most $k-1$, and $N_{r,m}\in\N$ with $N_{r,m}\to\infty$ $($as $m\to\infty$ and $r$ is fixed$)$, such that

-\end{proposition} \begin{remark}For $r=k=1$ we get the same patterns as in Theorems~B and B'.
-For $k>1$ the presence of the factors $r$ is needed since a result analogous to Lemma~\ref{L:rmulties} does not hold. \end{remark} The initial idea is rather simple.
+\end{proposition} \begin{remark}For $k=1$ we get the same patterns as in Theorems~B and B'. \end{remark} The initial idea is rather simple.
 Let us illustrate it for $r=k=1$.
 In this case $x\prec a(x)\prec x^2$ and we are searching to find arithmetic progressions of the form

 within the range of $[a(n)]$ for some $c_m,N_m\in\N$ with $N_m\to\infty$.
 Using the Taylor expansion of the function $a(x)$ around an integer $n_m$ (to be specified later) we get

 for some $\xi_n\in [n_m,n_m+n]$.
 Since $a\in \H$ is eventually positive and $x\prec a(x)\prec x^2$, it is easy to see that $1\prec a'(x)\prec x$, $a''(x)>0$, and $a''(x)\to 0$ (see Lemma~\ref{L:basic}).
 Since $a'\in\H$, the estimate for $a'$ easily implies that the range of the sequence $[a'(n)]$ is a cofinite subset of $\N$ (see Lemma~\ref{L:basic}).
 Therefore, for large $m$ there exists $n_m\in \N$ such that $[a'(n_m)]=m$.
 Since $n_m\to \infty$, we have $a''(\xi_n)\to 0$ (also $a''(\xi_n)>0$).
 Therefore, if we could choose $n_m$ so that in addition to $[a'(n_m)]=m$ we have that the fractional parts of the numbers $a(n_m)$ and $a'(n_m)$ converge to $0$ as $m\to\infty$, then \eqref{E:simpletaylor} would give that